 Before a student receives instruction on the prevention of child abuse, family violence, dating violence and sex trafficking, the district must obtain written consent from the student's parent.
-Parents will be sent a request for written consent at least 14 days before the instruction will begin.
+These forms are located in the annual registration packet.
+Parents will be notified at least 14 days before the instruction will begin.